WallStreetMojo

 Real Interest Rate = Nominal Rate of Interest – Inflation (Actual or Expected)

-• The second one is the inflation rate which can be the actual rate of interest or it could be an expected rate of interest.
+• The second one is the inflation rate, which can be the actual rate of interest or an expected rate of interest.

-• The difference between the two that is a nominal rate of interest and inflation rate will be a real rate of interest.
+• The difference between the two is that it is the nominal rate of interest and an inflation rate is the real rate of interest.

 Examples